 Will people seeing that 2005 date assume that the information they will find on the site is old, stale, and not worth visiting?
 Will they assume that the last time the site has been updated was in March of 2005?
 Google, you don’t seem to be treating my site right by showing that date.
 This site started in June of 2005, and there have been close to 1,000 blog posts since then.
 Why would you include that date at the start of a snippet for my home page?

 I know why.

 When someone performs a search, and looks through search results, the titles and descriptions that appear in those search results for web pages can influence which pages a searcher decides to visit.
-A Microsoft study that I wrote about a while back in The Influence of Search Result Listings (Captions) on Clickthroughs, describes how those features can influence whether or not a page is clicked through by a searcher.
+A Microsoft study that I wrote about a while back in The Influence of Search Result Listings (Captions) on Clickthroughs, describes how those features can influence whether or not a searcher clicks through a page.

-Interestingly, the orginal question posed in that video not only asks why Google sometimes shows something other than a meta description as a snippet in search results, but also mentions that sometimes dates appear within a snippet for some unknown reason.
+Interestingly, the original question posed in that video not only asks why Google sometimes shows something other than a meta description as a snippet in search results and mentions that sometimes dates appear within a snippet for some unknown reason.
 While the answer does explain why Google will show a snippet that includes something other than a meta description, it doesn’t address why dates might sometimes be included.

 I do know why Google sometimes includes dates in snippets, but that reason doesn’t account for the Mar 8, 2005 date presently displayed for the home page of SEO by the Sea in Google’s search results.